What you need to know

 The CoC denies most petitions to substitute individual project work for the Institute Lab Requirement because it can be difficult to determine whether such work fulfills the criteria.
 Only when the faculty project supervisor designates that the individual project is of outstanding quality, and the supervisor details a continued close involvement with the student's work, will the petition be favorably considered.

 - Decisions are based on CoC guidelines.

 - In its review, the Committee may consult with the instructor and department offering the proposed substitution.

 What you need to do

 - Download and fill out an Institute Laboratory Substitution Petition.

-- Print the form and have it signed by your advisor and your project supervisor, if you are seeking approval to substitute individual project work.
+- Have it signed by your advisor and your project supervisor, if you are seeking approval to substitute individual project work.

 - If applicable, ask your faculty project supervisor to contact CoC staff regarding your petition.

-- Your petition will be considered as the Committee agenda permits.
+- Your petition will be considered as the Committee’s agenda permits.
 View the meeting schedule for the academic year.

 - You will receive notification of the Committee’s decision by email.